Sherborne School: Houses

-Headmaster's building

-Formerly the 'School House Studies', the headmaster's block dates from c.
-1480 and was restored in 1853.
-It forms most of what was the Abbot's Lodgings and the Monk's Kitchen, then, from c1740, it was part of a silk mill.
+School features

-Chapel
+Chapel and library

 The school chapel was originally the monastic hall (built in the early 15th century over the 12th century undercroft) used by the Abbot of Sherborne Abbey.
 It was in use as a silk mill from c.
 1740 and was acquired by the school in 1851 from Lord Digby.
 It was restored and extended, and in 1855, consecrated as a chapel, dedicated to St John the Evangelist.
 It has been extended several times: eastwards in 1853; westwards in 1865; northwards, to create the north aisle, in 1878 and; eastwards in 1881 (into the headmaster's building); westwards and northwards in 1922 to extend the nave, and create the antechapel which has the names engraved of those who died in World War I and World War II.
 The Side Chapel, created by knocking through into the School House Studies (now the headmaster's building) in 1881, was dedicated to St Andrew in 1988 and has its own altar.

-Library

 The library was the "Abbot's Guesten Hall" (13th century, modified 15th century) and would have looked over the Garth and conduit before the latter was moved to the town's market place in 1553.
 The building was a silk mill from c.
 1740 and later still, perhaps, a brewery.
 It was acquired by the school in 1851 and restored in 1853.
 The Upper Library was used as the main school assembly room up until 1879 (when the Big Schoolroom was built) and has been used as the main school library since.
 The Lower Library was the cellarer's store room and outer parlour.
 Later it was used as three classrooms, then the headmaster's office, but since 1926 it has been used as the Lower Library.
 In 1981 the library expanded into the 12th century undercroft below the chapel.
 From 1670 to 1861, the school library was situated in the current School House Oak Room (built 1607), before being moved to its current location.